farmera/sare_grant/study_results_balloons.md

 JPEG-produced image has processing built in at the time of capture, to adjust contrast, reduce noise or brighten and sharpen the image before rendering it to a file.
 These processing steps are intended to render images that will be visually appealing to the human eye.
-However, as a result pixel values of a JPG-processed image lack a true relationship with the intensities of light that originally impinge upon the sensor.
+However, as a result pixel values of a JPG-processed image lack a true relationship with the intensity of light that originally impinges on the sensor.
 Details regarding how a JPEG file is processed by a particular camera are not easy to come by and disabling such 'features' is not usually a practical option.

 Other sources of artifact in JPEG images are compression and band distortion.
 Digital Image